yoyoberenguer/UDP_broadcasting/README.md

 The animation display on the small window is the video reconstitute from the UDP packets.
 You can exit the demonstration by pressing ESC key after clicking inside the window.

+The synchronisation between the client/server is achieve using threading conditions and threading events.
+Every packets are checked for checksum error and synchronisation issue.